About Mr. C.

 After high school I attended Ohio Wesleyan University in Delaware, Ohio, for one year.
 I was not ready for college, and when the government decided to do away with college deferments that would have made me eligible for being drafted into the Army and going to the Vietnam War, I decided to make a preemptive strike and dropped out of college to join the Navy.

-The next six months was classroom training in nuclear power plant fundamentals (eight hours/day) at Nuclear Power School at a naval base (now closed) at Bainbridge, Maryland.
+The next six months consisted of all classroom training (no hands on) in nuclear power plant fundamentals (eight hours/day) at Nuclear Power School at a naval base (now closed) at Bainbridge, Maryland.
 There is not a lot of privacy in the military.
 As a public school teacher I tried very hard, usually in a losing battle, to keep grades private.
 But at this school the weekly class rank was posted in the hallway for all 500 or so students to see after each weekly test.
 I don't know how many started but 451 finished this six month course.
 When the course started, a placement test was used to rank the students who were then divided in fourteen classes of thirty to thirty-five students.
 Class 14 had the top students, Class 1 the bottom.
 I was embarrassed to be in Class 11 since that meant more than 100 students scored ahead of me on my placement test.
 And I had tried my best which I am sure some of my classmates did not, for when we took the test we didn't know why we were taking it or how the results were to be used.
 Sailors learned in boot camp to play dumb until they saw what was going to happen to those who didn't :-) But I did my best; however, my background in basic science, which is what the test covered, was weak at that time.
 As an incentive, the top thirty students were given the choice of which of three training sites (Idaho, New York, or Connecticut) to go to for the six months of training after this school was over.
 I made up my mind to crack this "top thirty."
 I started way back, but each week got closer and closer to the list.
 I never made the list until the final exam.
 When the final list was posted, I was twenty-five of 451.
 Studying does pay off!Now things got serious.
 I spent the next six months learning to operate a Combustion Engineering SIC nuclear reactor (rotating shifts, twelve hours/day) at the prototype for the engine room (the back third of the submarine built on land) for the USS Tullibee that was operated at the Windsor Locks Naval Facility near Hartford, Connecticut.
 The output shaft, instead of turning a screw, operated an electric generator.
 In those times of abundant energy, the electricity was just dumped into a big resistor bank, i.e., wasted.
 But it was a wonderful training facility, and I became qualified to operate my first reactor there.
 In a typical twelve hour day, there may be a couple of hours of classroom training, perhaps a watch under supervision for a few hours; each watch I stood was graded.
 Then during self-study time, I was expected to read, go into the plant to study the equipment, and get "check outs" on plant systems by designated "system expert" instructors for that system.
 I had a precious qualification notebook, and the instructors had an embossing stamp, and you had to perform tasks and pass oral tests to get one of hundreds of line items "signed off" in my qualification book.
 To succeed, a premium was placed on self-discipline and initiative.
 The watchstanding qualification process on the nuclear submarine or nuclear surface ship we were all going to report to after this school was conducted on similar lines.
 The final exam was a multi-hour board where I was orally quizzed by a team of top level instructors.
 It is a good system because I felt competent at my job by the time I passed my board.
 I was scheduled to be the second one in my training class of 111 students to go to my "board" to qualify, but the officer who went first flunked his board, so I was the first one in my class to qualify and get the prized "pink tag"!
 This meant I could go down to an eight hour shift on day shift instead of a twelve hour shift on rotating shift work, a big motivation.
 Digging out a book and studying a plant system at 3 A.M. is a test of your initiative, one that is not unique to the military as I encountered similar 3 A.M. trials when getting licensed at civilian nuclear plants many years later.
 The pink tag marked the end of my training, and I finished with well over a month left at the six month school.
 Many people took nearly the entire six months.
 I wasn't first in my class ranking, I was thirteenth, but I was the first of 111 to finish the course.
 After finishing, my new job was supposedly to help with maintenance tasks, but in reality I was expected just to stay out of the way of the rest of the students still trying to get their "pink tag."
 It did not improve my anxiety level before I went to my board to see the person I was waiting on to finish come out of the room I was going into devastated by failing, and the board members who are about to start grilling me looked as grim as one can imagine.
 Beyond the public humiliation of failing is the fact that one then had to go to the end of the line and wait for 110 others to try to pass before he got another chance to get off twelve hour rotating shift work.
 And a second failure means ones plans for a future in the nuclear Navy, and your two years of preparing for it, are over.
 But I wouldn't want an operator of a nuclear plant who couldn't pass high stakes tests, would you?
 Would you want the standards lowered so everyone could pass?
 Testing is a big part of any real job, and those that want to eliminate high stakes testing from our public schools because of the stress do not do our students any favors when they encounter high stakes testing throughout their future careers.
 By an odd coincidence, a cheating scandal at the current version of this Navy school made national news as I was writing this (Feb.
 2014).
 Cheating seems endemic in our society today, whether in business, politics, sports, academics...everywhere.
 The penalties are not severe enough, but a bigger contributing factor is the naivetè of those responsible for the integrity of testing in whatever form it takes.
 In schools, the teachers have to protect the honest from the dishonest.
 It is tougher than most people think it is to do so.

 Finally, I reported to the USS Sam Rayburn (SSBN 635), an operating, fleet ballistic missile nuclear reactor powered submarine based at the New London Submarine Base in Connecticut but operating out of Holy Loch, Scotland.
 I made seven deterrent patrols on the Rayburn .
 Our patrols consisted of staying submerged for seventy days at a time, My primary job was that of an operator for the nuclear reactor that powered the boat.
 Our patrol area was north of the Arctic Circle in the Atlantic Ocean off the coast of Greenland.
 I made seven of these patrols and left the Navy as an E-6, Petty Officer First Class (ET1SS) and as the Leading Petty Officer (LPO) of the Reactor Controls Division.
 For those in the know, I qualified Reactor Operator at the end of my second patrol.
 I qualified Engineering Watch Supervisor (EWS), the senior enlisted watch station in the engine room, at the end of my fourth or fifth patrol (the mind wanders :-).
 I was then put in charge of training for all EWS candidates.
 I liked teaching and held some kind of teaching role as a part of my normal job duties at many times throughout my career in nuclear power.
 I qualified as Engineering Officer of the Watch (EOOW) at the end of my sixth patrol.
 The EOOW is normally only held by a commissioned officer and is in charge of the entire engine room while on watch.
 Under the EOOW on any shift are about 11 enlisted watch-standers that monitor and operate the equipment throughout the engine room.
 Besides the nuclear reactor for making normal power (steam), the engine room holds the main propulsion turbines, electrical generating turbines, air and hydraulic power sources, distilling plants, the air conditioning plants, oxygen generating plants, air purifying equipment, the emergency diesel/generator and many more monitoring and distribution systems.
 It is like living inside a Swiss watch, I never got tired of just admiring the efficiency of the design.
 Like Scotty of the Enterprise, when the bridge (control room on a sub) calls the engine room they talk to the EOOW.
 Some submarines would not allow an enlisted person to hold this position, let alone a twenty-three year old enlisted person.
 I routinely stood the EOOW watch on my seventh patrol where we then had the unusual responsibility of an "all enlisted" engine room.
 I felt like I never stopped learning about the nuclear plant and the submarine the entire four years I was stationed on the Rayburn.
 And I felt there was never going to be a time when there was not going to be more to learn.
 Immediately after my seventh patrol, I left the Navy to go back to college.
 It wasn't just a job; it was an adventure.